Generic B.S.N. Admission Requirements

 - Standards for Readmission

 Admission to the B.S.N. program is highly competitive.
-For a candidate to be considered, a fully completed application packet is due to the Department of Nursing on or before February 1st for fall admission OR August 31st for spring admission.
+For a candidate to be considered, a fully completed application packet is due to the Department of Nursing on or before the deadline .
+See table below for details.

 Applications will not be considered complete and will not be evaluated until all the following required information has been submitted.
 Submission of documents to the Department of Nursing is the responsibility of the applicant.
 Incomplete applications will not be considered in the selection process.
 Please call the Nursing Department at 325-942-2224 or email us at email@example.com for more information.